Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Policy-Initiatives.md

 ## Recovery Services initiative

 This initiative deploys Azure Monitor Baseline Alerts to monitor Recovery Services such as Azure Backup, and Azure Site Recovery.
-With the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern) this will be assigned to the Landing Zones management group in the ALZ reference architecture.
-For details on which policies are included in the initiative as well as what the default enablement state of the policy is, refer to the below table.
+Using the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern) this will be assigned to the Landing Zones management group in the ALZ reference architecture.
+For details on the initiative policies and their default enablement state, refer to the table below.

 | **Policy Name**                                             | **Policy Reference ID**            | **Path to policy .json file**                                                                                                                        | **Policy default effect** |
 | ----------------------------------------------------------- | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- |